Buying Land To Build A Home On: Zoning, Utilities And Other Must-Knows

 Assess your budget and explore financing options

-It’s likely you will need to take out a land loan.
-These are similar to a mortgage, but often require a larger down payment and can carry higher interest rates.
-You may then need to get a construction loan to cover the cost of building your home.
-All-in-one land-and-construction loans do exist and home builder companies may be able to help you apply for these, while also helping to provide an accurate bill of all the costs to give to the lender.
+You’ll likely need to take out a land loan.
+These work similarly to a mortgage but often require a larger down payment and carry higher interest rates.
+After that, a separate construction loan covers the build itself.
+All-in-one land-and-construction loans do exist, and a home builder can often help you apply while providing the lender with an accurate cost breakdown.